Dry Eye Center of Excellence

 Understanding Tears and the Tear Film

-Dry eye is one of the most common eye diseases, where eyes are not producing enough tears, or produce a poor quality of tears.
-The most common symptoms of dry eyes are fluctuation of vision, burning, itching, redness, or watery eyes.
+Dry eye is one of the most common eye diseases and is where eyes are not producing enough tears or produce a poor quality of tears.
+The most common symptoms of dry eyes are the following: the fluctuation of vision, burning, itching, redness or watery eyes.

 Dry eyes can often have several causes and may be complex.
 We work with several diabetics, rheumatologists, and primary care providers who refer patients to our high technology Dry Eye Center.

 Dry eye syndrome refers to a breakdown in the quantity or quality of tears to moisten, cleanse and protect the eyes.
 This is significant because tears protect the surface of the eye by washing away dust and microorganisms every time you blink.
 When this protective coating dries up, the eyes may feel “gritty” or burn and can be more sensitive to light.
 In extreme cases, vision can be blurred.

 Blepharitis is a general term for an inflammation of the eyelid and eyelashes.
 It is among the most common and stubborn eye conditions and usually results from the following: poor eyelid hygiene, a low-grade bacterial infection (usually staphylococcal), an allergic reaction, and/or abnormalities in the oil glands.